kiewskim/kiewskim.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science and Game Art & Development student at Michigan State University
+subtitle: Computer Science and Game Design & Development student at Michigan State University

 profile:
   align: right